ruf10/ruf10.github.io/_pages/ballroomdance.md

 Since then, I have attended Salsa Dancing Club at Carnegie Mellon University regularly and learned Salsa dance and Bachata dances basic, other fun moves.
 I go to social dance to "show off" and practice.
 I love dancing with people. ** I feel that I was born to be a dancer**.
 <br />

-Last summer, I joined the **Ballroom Dance Club at the Carnegie Mellon University**.
-For the people that are not familar with ballroom, I get to learn Latin Dances such as light and bubbly Cha-cha, sexy Rumba, ligthhearted and cheery Samba, energitic Jive, and arrogant and passionate Paso Doble.
-I also love Standard Dances which is very elegant and classical, Waltz, Quickstep, Foxtrot and Tango and Viennese Waltz.
+Last summer, I joined the Ballroom Dance Club at Carnegie Mellon University.
+I learn Latin Dances such as light and bubbly Cha-cha, sexy Rumba, lighthearted and cheery Samba, energetic Jive, and arrogant and passionate Paso Doble.
+I also love Standard Dances, which are elegant and classical, Waltz, Quickstep, Foxtrot, Tango, and Viennese Waltz.

 ***I go for ballroom competitions.
 The below picture was taken in November 2022 at Ohio Star Ball collegiate ballroom compettion which is well-known, and it has a history over 40 years.
 I placed the 2nd place in International Latin Bronze level Cha-cha and Rumba, 3rd place in International Standard Bronze level Waltz and Quickstep.*** I loved travelling with ballroom friends and we cheer for each other and support each other, and try our best to bring the honor to our team!